-4.7.5 Reclassification of financial instruments
+4.6.5 Reclassification of financial instruments

-- a) derivative instruments, from their initial recognition and classification into the category of instruments measured at fair value through profit or loss, are not subject to reclassification into another category; - b) Financial instruments that at their initial recognition were classified as loans and receivables are not subject to reclassification into another category; - c) Financial instruments that at their initial recognition were classified as measured at fair value through profit or loss, different from the ones referred to in subsection a) above: - may be reclassified into the category of loans and receivables provided that they are not held by the Group for sale or repurchase in the near future and that the Group intends and is able to hold them in the foreseeable future or until maturity; - may be reclassified into the available-for-sale or held-to-maturity category, provided that they are not already held by the Group for sale or repurchase in the near future and only in rare cases (i.e. in cases resulting from a single event that is not ordinary, and it is highly unlikely that such event would occur again in the near future); - d) Financial instruments that at initial recognition were classified as available for sale and that meet the criteria specified in the definition of loans and receivables (if they are not classified as available for sale), may be reclassified into the category of loans and receivables, if the Group has the intention and is able to hold them in the foreseeable future or until their maturity.
+- a) derivative instruments, from their initial recognition and classification into the category of instruments measured at fair value through profit or loss, are not subject to reclassification into another category; - b) Financial instruments that at their initial recognition were classified as loans and receivables are not subject to reclassification into another category; - c) Financial instruments that at their initial recognition were classified as measured at fair value through profit or loss, different from the ones referred to in subsection a) above: - may be reclassified into the category of loans and receivables provided that they are not held by the Bank for sale or repurchase in the near future and that the Bank intends and is able to hold them for a foreseeable future or to maturity; - may be reclassified into the available-for-sale or held-to-maturity category, provided that they are not already held by the Bank for sale or repurchase in the near term and only in rare cases (i.e. in cases resulting from a single event that is not ordinary, and it is highly unlikely that such event would occur again in the near term); - d) Financial instruments that at their initial recognition were classified as available for sale and that would meet the criteria specified in the definition of loans and receivables (if they were not classified as available for sale), may be reclassified into the category of loans and receivables if the Bank has the intention and is able to hold them in the foreseeable future or till their maturity.

-4.8 Offsetting financial instruments
+4.7 Offsetting Financial Instruments